shinnew9/shinnew9/README.md

   </br>
   </br>

+  ## Current Direction
+  My long-term goal is to build AI systems that are not only technically capable, but also aligned with human cognition, communication, physical behavior, and real-world needs.
+I am especially excited about research at the intersection of:
+  <b>Human-Centered AI × LLM Evaluation × Healthcare AI × Physical AI</b> <br> I see this direction as a bridge between my past work in language, psychology, mobility, and accessibility, and my current expansion into VR-based human movement and embodied
+  AI systems.

   ## ✨ Outside of Code
   Outside of code, I enjoy coffee ☕, cooking 🍳, working out 💪, and photography 📸.

   </br>

   ## 📫 Let’s Connect
   <!-- Gmail -->